CS7450 – Information Visualization

 Mutual expectations.
 At Georgia Tech we believe that it is important to continually strive for an atmosphere of mutual respect, acknowledgement, and responsibility between faculty members and the student body.
 See http://www.catalog.gatech.edu/rules/22/ for an articulation of some basic expectations – that you can have of me, and that I have of you.
 In the end, simple respect for knowledge, hard work, and cordial interactions will help build the environment we seek.
 I encourage you to remain committed to the ideals of Georgia Tech while in this class, and always.

 Attendance is expected.
-There will be no less than 5 pop quizzes given at the start, middle, or end of class.
-If you arrive late, you will not have extra time to complete the pop quiz, or make it up.
-If you leave early, you will not have a chance to make it up.
 Institute approved absences will be accommodated, as will absences for interviews, conferences, etc. Notify us, by email, if you will miss class for one of these two reasons (if you feel some other reason for absence is reasonable, email us, but again, in advance).
-You will be allowed to drop your lowest quiz grade (including one that you may have missed).
+COVID update: I understand that this semester will be challenging.
+I will do everything I can to accommodate excused absences.
+In the event that some of our classes meet on campus, attendance will not be required.

 Collaboration and academic honesty.
 Georgia Tech aims to cultivate a community based on trust, academic integrity, and honor.
 Students are expected to act according to the highest ethical standards.
 For information on Georgia Tech’s Academic Honor Code, please visit http://www.catalog.gatech.edu/policies/honor-code/ or http://www.catalog.gatech.edu/rules/18/.